 - Barrett students entering with upper division status must complete 21 honors credits, all of which must be upper division and one of which must be HON 394 The History of Ideas, a 3 credit seminar.
 The History of Ideas must be completed during the first semester that the student enrolls in Barrett, The Honors College.

 - Visit the Barrett Admissions page to learn more about the eligibility and application process for Lower and Upper Division students.
+Honors credit taken at another institution or completed at ASU before being admitted to Barrett will not count towards Barrett honors requirements.

 Advising will focus on honors requirements, special honors opportunities, adjustment and involvement on campus, and future goals and plans.
 Failure to come in for first and second year advising will result in ineligibility for priority class registration.